 This year, the fair is not on the Stone Arch Bridge but on the west side of the river between Portland and North Fourth Avenue.

-This Fox River town on the western edge of Chicago offers music, a carnival, a Swedish cottage walk and a big parade Sunday.
+This Fox River town on the western edge of Chicago offers music and a carnival, car show, chocolate craw and Swedish cottage walk.

 This year's big outdoor festival near Chippewa Falls features Thomas Rhett, Dierks Bentley and Kane Brown.